panzerdp/dmitripavlutin.com/content/posts/124-javascript-value-vs-reference/index.md

 The second statement `let b = a` defines another variable `b` and initializes it with the value of `a` variable &mdash; efficiently passing by value.
 Simpler, a copy of number `1` is assigned to `b`.

-Later, `b = b + 2` increases by `2` the value of `b`. `b` variable becomes `3`, and this change doesn't affect the value of `a` variable which remains `1`.
+Later, `b = b + 2` increases by `2` and becomes `3`. `b` variable changes, and this change doesn't affect the value of `a`.

 ## 3. References

 The pass by references, however, manifests itself differently.

 When you create an object in JavaScript, you're given a reference to that object.
-If 2 variables point to the same reference, then reference is reflected in both variables.
+In case if 2 variables hold the same reference, then a change of the object is reflected in both variables.

 ![References in JavaScript](./images/references-2.png)